straetern/luahelp/README.md

   - input 'v <word>' to search the alternate version instead of the default,
   - input 'q' or 'quit' to return to the interpreter or command line.

 The parsing of the web manual makes a number of assumptions specific to the type of Html used in the Lua manual, it could probably not be used for other Html text.
-I made one short test with another human language version of the manual which worked, but mainly this was tested with the English version and also Lua versions 5.1 and 5.2.
+I made provisions in the code for other text languages (eg. spanish and portuguese), but so far the code was really only tested with the English version and Lua versions 5.1 and 5.2.

 The code uses a coroutine to feed text matches into the pager, I think this was an elegant solution and the first time for me with coroutines.

-The last update of this code was 2015, I did not have this under version control, so I'm just adding the files here.
+This was written mainly in 2012, with some debugging in 2015.
+I did not have this under version control, so I'm just adding the files here.
+There are still a few minor bugs, but it's useable.

 I want to thank the Lua project for creating the beautiful simple language with its flowing functional style, I've certainly had a lot of fun with it!